Planning a Management Group Design

 Management servers should have a good network connectivity to the Operations Manager database and data warehouse because they frequently send large volumes of data to these stores.
 In general, these SQL Server connections consume more bandwidth and are more sensitive to network latency.
 Therefore, all management servers should be on the same local area network as the Operational database and the Data Warehouse database and never deployed across a wide area network.
 There should be less than 10 milliseconds of latency between a management server and SQL Server instance hosting the Operations Manager databases.

 Operations Manager requires mutual authentication be performed between agents and management servers prior to the exchange of information between them.
 To secure the authentication process between the two, the process is encrypted.
 When the agent and the management server reside in the same Active Directory domain or in Active Directory domains that have established trust relationships, they make use of Kerberos V5 authentication mechanisms provided by Active Directory.
-When the agents and management servers do not lie within the same trust boundary, other mechanisms must be used to satisfy the secure mutual authentication requirement.
+When the agents and management servers don't lie within the same trust boundary, other mechanisms must be used to satisfy the secure mutual authentication requirement.

 Gateway servers are used when a firewall separates the agents from the management servers or when the agents are in a separate untrusted domain.
 The gateway server acts as a proxy between the agents and the management server.
 Without the gateway server, the agents could still perform certificate authentication with a management server, but an X.509 certificate would need to be issued and installed on each agent using the MOMCertImport.exe tool, and each would require access to the management server through the firewall.
 If the agents are in the same domain as the gateway server or if they are in a trusted domain, they may use Kerberos authentication.
 In this case, only the gateway server and the connected management servers will require certificates.
 This includes monitoring of virtual machines running in Microsoft Azure infrastructure as a service (IaaS), with Operations Manager (that is, hybrid cloud monitoring) that isn't joined to the same trusted realm as the roles supporting the Operations Manager management group, or you have deployed Operations Manager in Azure IaaS (a virtual machine with SQL Server hosting the operational databases and one or more virtual machines hosting the management server role) and are monitoring untrusted on-premises workloads.